AlisonZa/Sales-Dashboard/README.md

 ## ℹ️ Description

-Welcome to our Sales Dashboard!
 This Power BI dashboard offers a deep dive into the sales, cost, and profitability of our store, specializing in Computers, TV and Video, and Audio Goods.

 ## 🔍 Key Features